Mohaned-Zara/Mohaned-Zara/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies.
-- 🎓 &nbsp; Studying Mechatronics at the University of Mansoura.
+- 🎓 &nbsp; Studying Mechatronics at Mansoura University.
 - 🌱 &nbsp; Learning more about Embedded Systems, Microcontroller.
+- 🌱 &nbsp; Trying to Learn more about Robotics Development.
 - ✍️ &nbsp; Pursuing Graphic Design and Reading as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>